Black Jack Randall's Lavender Fudge for Tobias Menzies

 Just looking through a list of his previous work should tell you he's ready for both of his new roles.
 From Edmure Tully in Game of Thrones, to Brutus in Rome (both from HBO), and many, many roles in between, Tobias seems to be OK with being the bad guy on the screen.

 I think we're going to love every minute of hating him.

-I came up with the idea for this fudge last year, and had intended to save it for the Outlander Kitchen cookbook – (there’s talk, but nothing definite yet) – but I couldn’t let the news of Tobias’s casting go by without giving him a recipe of his own.
+I came up with the idea for this lavender fudge last year, and had intended to save it for the Outlander Kitchen cookbook - (there's talk, but nothing definite yet) - but I couldn't let the news of Tobias's casting go by without giving him a recipe of his own.

 After all, Our Sam got his own recipe when he was cast as Jamie, and fair is fair, even when you're talking about Johnathan and Frank Randall.

 I took a batch to my share with my local book club when we read Outlander in the summer of 2012.
 It was a big hit, especially paired with a wee nip.
 Chocolate and whisky go together like Young Ian and Rachel.